radio

 question_timeout_multiplier

 parameter.
-A HIT's total time is determined by the formula initial_worker_timeout_in_s
+A HIT's total time is determined by the formula , where is theinitial_worker_timeout_in_s

 , you do not need to pass the parameter yourself; Scala will find it in the environment and pass it, simplifying human function calls.
-AutoMan needs this information in order to bind a human function call to a given crowdsourcing platform.database_path = "/path/to/your/database"
+AutoMan needs this information in order to bind a human function call to a given crowdsourcing platform.

 .
-The format of the database is H2.apps
+The format of the database is H2.

 directory.
 Apps can also be built using pack